RogerCL24/OOPprojectOnPy/README.md

 # OOPprojectOnPy
-Developing the fundamentals from OOP on Python with a simple project
+Developing the fundamentals from Python's OOP with a simple project